 I turned to Google to read about this issue and found that there were a lot of plugins available for columns.
 I started testing the plugins and found that they still were not all that client-friendly.
 Just as I was beginning to think this may be a more expensive solution that would require the developer I stumbled upon the Easy Column WordPress plugin.
 It did exactly what it’s name said!
 It provided an easy way to format columns and it was client friendly (meaning the client would not interrupt the code when making text changes).
 It even has a super sweet menu to make choices (as you can see below).

 Where Can You Find Wordpress Easy Columns?

-Where can you find it?
 To learn more about this plugin you can visit the developers website here.
-This was the only column plugin that seemed client-friendly but robust in its offerings, and that also worked with Thesis.
-It solved a problem without having to pay our developers to hard code this page, allows the client an easy solution and made all of us very happy!
+This was the only column plugin that seemed client-friendly but robust in its offerings, and that also worked with the Studio Press Genesis theme.
+Easy Columns solved a problem without having to pay our developers to hard code this page, allows the client an easy solution and made everyone happy!

 WordPress columns is just one of a million solutions that are out there for WordPress.
 Being one of the most rapidly growing website platforms and because it is open source (free for any developer to use and evolve) there are many developers working on solutions all the time.
 This is what makes WordPress so amazing, that and it is so easy to operate and is a social solution right out of the box.
 We recommend you consider developing your next website in WordPress and if you would like to discuss we are more than happy to have a conversation with you about the pros and cons.
 It’s a worthwhile option to explore.